Arranging a Funeral

 - Organ donation

-- The preferred time and date of the service
+- Preferred time and date for the service

 - Music selection

 - Requests for donations to a select charity to honour the deceased

 For further information, complete our contact form below, or phone 1800 653 595.

 Who needs to be notified?

 Notifying the correct authorities when someone has died is an important task, and one that is best undertaken before a funeral.

 Contacts may include government organisations, utilities, health and financial authorities.